Kelly Demetra Varsami

 Principal, Program Director, Curriculum Coordinator, Language Teacher

 Kelly Demetra Varsami studied at Pantion University of Athens with a major in Public Administration.
 She continued her studies at the Zicklin School of Business at Baruch College, CUNY, with a major in Business Administration/Computer Information Systems.
 Ms. Varsami earned her Masters of Arts in Teaching from Queens College, CUNY.
+She is currently attending her second Masters in Early Childhood Education at NYIT.

 She is State Certified in grades 1-6 and taught in several elementary schools in Long Island.
 She worked as a Greek Teacher at the Cathedral School in NYC and at the Greek School of Port Washington for several years.
 Ms. Varsami served as the Principal of the Hellenic Education and Language Program, Head of Curriculum and Director of the educating staff from 2010 to 2015.